openstack-archive/infra-manual/doc/source/developers.rst

 Sometimes the target branch you are working on has changed, which can create a merge conflict with your patch.
 In this case, you need to rebase your commit on top of the current state of the branch.
-In many cases, this can be achieved by pressing the ``Rebase`` button in the gerrit interface.
-If this fails, you must rebase manually:
+This rebase needs to be done manually:

 #.
 Checkout and update master:

    .. code-block:: console

       $ git checkout master
-      $ git pull
+      $ git remote update

 #.
 Checkout the working branch and rebase on master: